 Rules of Origin is a complex principle demanding the attention of trade unions.
 Suppose that a T-shirt is made in China and packaged in Uganda.
 The RoO will determine the origin of the T-shirt.

-We’ve learned the basic building blocks of FTAs in this article.
 The International Trade Union Confederation (ITUC) explains that FTAs are more complex than agreements under WTO.
 FTAs such as the AfCFTA have many areas, ranging from competition policy and investment to intellectual property.

 Pros and Cons of Trade Liberalisation